2023 Solar Incentives Guide for Franklin Farm, VA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Franklin Farm solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To fully understand how the new Clean Energy Credit might apply to you, speak with your local Franklin Farm solar installation company.

 State & Local Solar Incentives